dw/sortedfile/README.md

 Performance
 -----------

 Tests using a 100gb file containing 1.07 billion 100 byte records.
-Immediateley after running ``/usr/bin/purge`` on my 2010 Macbook with a SAMSUNG HN-M500MBB, we get:
+Immediatley after running ``/usr/bin/purge`` on my 2010 Macbook with a SAMSUNG HN-M500MBB, we get: